 Housing Associations (aka Registered Social Landlords or RSLs)

 Housing Associations and housing co-operatives are voluntarily-managed companies providing affordable housing for rent and for sale.
 They give priority to those in greatest need and reinvest any surplus income in maintaining or adding to their housing stock.
 Many Housing Associations also support other forms of social enterprise through ‘Wider Role’ community regeneration activity.
 There are 161 housing associations and co-operatives in Scotland providing more than 277,000 homes and over 5,000 places in supported accommodation.
 Scottish Federation of Housing Associations.

 Social Firms are commercial businesses that provide integrated employment for people with disabilities or other disadvantages in the work place.
 There are currently 78 members of Social Firms Scotland.

 Community Interest Companies

 CICs are limited companies created for the use of people who want to conduct a business or other activity for community benefit, and not purely for private advantage.
 There are now over 400 CICs in Scotland.
-Community Interest Companies Association and the CIC Regulator.
+CIC Regulator.

 Development Trusts are community run organisations that are concerned with the economic, social, environmental and cultural needs of their community.
 They are owned and managed by the local community and aim to generate income through trading activity that enables them to deliver services.
 There are currently 206 members of Development Trusts Association Scotland.